Workers’ Compensation Attorneys Woodbridge, NJ

 Unfortunately, it’s usually not that simple.
 If your employer or its insurance carrier decides to deny your claim, in the initial stages or sometime while you are collecting benefits, you will need the assistance of a seasoned Workers’ Comp lawyer to fight for your right to coverage under the Workers’ Compensation system.
 Contact Rudnick, Addonizio, Pappa & Casazza at our offices in Hazlet or East Brunswick New Jersey.
 We will fight for you.

-Getting the Workers’ Comp Benefits You Deserve Sometimes Means Standing Up to the Insurance Companies
+Getting the Workers’ Comp Benefits You Deserve Sometimes Means Standing Up to the Insurance Companies in Middletown, NJ

 If you are employed by a New Jersey company and are injured in a workplace accident, you are entitled by law to file a claim for Workers’ Compensation benefits.
 After you notify your employer, the insurance company will pay for you to see a designated physician who will provide the diagnostic tests and treatment if he or she feels it is warranted.
 You will receive ongoing treatment in accordance with the Workers’ Comp doc’s orders until they feel you have reached “maximum medical improvement.”
 At that point, you will be sent back to work, at full or light duty.
 If you are unable to work, you are entitled to a permanent disability award depending on your injuries.